CPC30220 CERTIFICATE III IN CARPENTRY

 • Paper based (PBT) TOEFL score of 550 or above or

-• Internet based (iBT) TOEFL score of 78 or above and must provide documentation to that effect.
+• Internet based (iBT) TOEFL score of 78 or above and must provide documentation to that effect or

-• Entry requirements will be checked at enrolment in line with the RTO’s Student entry requirements, selection, enrolment and orientation policy.
+• Entry requirements will be checked at enrolment in line with the RTO’s student entry requirements policy.

 Timetable